NewGlobalStrategy/WayForward/Part5.md

 A planet-wide networked decision-making system is something that has proved useful on more advanced planets to help establish what individuals and societies want.
 It supports empowerment, education and problem solving and avoids top-heavy hierarchies that encourage entitlement.
 The best version is still unclear but some key principles are established and like most software it will evolve during development and use.
 You already have grid computing to leverage the limited power of independent computers into much more powerful and resilient platforms.
 Applying the same concept to individuals shouldn’t be too difficult if there is a desire and commitment for change.

 To consider this fully you need to be open to new ideas.
 Many leaders on your planet presume a good idea that’s not their idea is an oxymoron.
-While this is partly nature, people need to accept your world is changing fast and this creates new possibilities.
+While this is partly nature, people need to accept your world is changing fast and this creates new possibilities that may not have been possible in the past.

 Communication took a major step forward with the internet, email and the world-wide-web.
 The key advantage they have over the telephone is that people can access these channels whenever they like.
 They are highly scalable and asynchronous.
 To date, no similar evolution has taken place in human decision making.
 The opportunity here is potentially much greater.